 Zoom supports the free and open exchange of thoughts and ideas.
 We are proud to facilitate meaningful conversations and professional collaboration around the world.
 Zoom provides a high-quality portal to domestic and cross-border communication that, in some places, might not otherwise take place.
 Below is a guide to the standards of behavior we expect of all our users.

-If there are instances of violations to these Community Standards, we want you to report it to us by using this form.
+If there are instances of violations of these Acceptable Use Guidelines, we want you to report it to us by using this form.

 Zoom is dedicated to delivering happiness to our users.

 We bring together a diverse community of people to collaborate with each other.